violetasdev/bodyorientation_example/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/violetasdev/bodyorientation_example/HEAD)

-This repository contains data and code that reproduces figures from the paper
+This repository contains data and code that reproduces a single figure from the paper:

 *Sosa, V., Schwering, A., (2021): Detecting social spaces with depth cameras: evaluating location and body orientation as relevant social features.
 IPIN 2021: 11th International Conference on Indoor Positioning and Indoor Navigation.* (To be published)